 Kinder Morgan’s operating income

-The fall in Kinder Morgan’s 3Q15 revenue was slightly offset by a fall in the cost of goods sold.
-However, the company’s 3Q15 operating income still fell versus 3Q14, mainly due to an increase in its DD&A (depreciation, depletion, and amortization) and G&A (general and administrative) expenses.
+The decrease in Kinder Morgan’s 2Q15 revenue was offset by a decrease in the cost of goods sold.
+But KMI’s 2Q15 operating income still fell versus 2Q14, mainly due to an increase in its DD&A (depreciation, depletion, and amortization) and G&A (general and administrative) expenses.
 The increase in G&A expenses was mainly driven by its acquisition of Hiland Partners, which was completed in the first quarter of 2015.

 Kinder Morgan’s earnings per share

 Kinder Morgan’s 2Q15 EPS (earnings per share) was $0.15.
 KMI’s 2Q15 EPS isn’t comparable with 2Q14 EPS because the latest-quarter EPS includes the effect of the KMI consolidation that was completed in late 2014.

 KMI declared a dividend of $0.49 per share for 2Q15.
 This represents a ~14% YoY (year-over-year) increase and a ~2.1% sequential increase over 1Q15.
 Dividend per share is driven by growth in distributable cash flows.
 KMI’s 2Q15 distributable cash flow per share grew 56% YoY.

 Key ETFs and stocks

 KMI peers Enterprise Product Partners (EPD), Enbridge Energy Partners (EEP), Spectra Energy Partners (SEP), and Energy Transfer Partners (ETP) are yet to release their 2Q15 earnings.
 Here are the Wall Street estimates for these companies’ YoY 2Q15 distributions:

 - EEP – 3.12%

 - SEP – 9.92%